minjiechen/minjiechen.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://ece.princeton.edu/people/minjie-chen">Prof. Minjie Chen</a>, Princeton University, USA
-subtitle: Electrical and Computer Engineering
-subtitle: Andlinger Center for Energy and the Environment
+subtitle: <a href="https://ece.princeton.edu/people/minjie-chen">Prof. Minjie Chen</a> <br />Electrical and Computer Engineering <br />Andlinger Center for Energy and the Environment <br /> Princeton University, USA

 profile:
   align: right